project-alice-assistant/docs/docs/setup/wakeword.md

 1. Record yourself 3 times saying "Hey Alice".
 Name the files 0.wav 1.wav and 2.wav
 2. Crop the recording as close as possible (cutting of a millisecond should be better than keeping too much silence)
+3. Change the project frequency to 16000 in the bottom toolbar and save the files as 16-bit

 ::: tip
 A free tool for this could be [Audacity](https://www.audacity.de/downloads/)
 :::

-3. Move the files to ~/ProjectAlice/trained/hotwords/%username%/.
+4. Move the files to ~/ProjectAlice/trained/hotwords/%username%/.
 Add your username into the path, it should always be written in lower case!

-4. Create a file "config.json" in the same folder with following content (again replace the %username% with your name, all lower case)
+5. Create a file "config.json" in the same folder with following content (again replace the %username% with your name, all lower case)

 ```json
 {